sonic-net/DASH/documentation/load-bal-service/fast-path-icmp-flow-redirection.md

 - After the ICMP redirect, the packets start using DIPo/DMACi (100.116.86.45 00:22:48:6d:27:ce)
 ![after-ICMP-redirect](images/pl-tx-after-redirect.png)

 ### ILB Scenario
-In this scenario, the ENI is sending traffic to an InternalLoadBalander.
+In this scenario, the ENI is sending traffic to an InternalLoadBalancer.
 The NPU could be serving either of the Source or Destination ENIs.
 This specific example is shows how a Redirect packet should be handled on the source ENI.
 NPU should be able to honor the ICMP Redirect sent from DST side SLB MUX, and bypass the mux in the subsequent packets.
-The behavior would be the same had we considered the case where dest ENI is receiving the Redirect
+The behavior would be the same had we considered the case where dest ENI is receiving the Redirect.

 Note: In the below diagram, the encap to packet 3 and 13 shows NVGRE, but we have now switched this to VXLAN encap for intra-VPC traffic.
 ![ILB-packet-transform](images/ilb-transformation.svg)